semgrep/semgrep-docs/docs/deployment/local-to-scp-scans.md

 ## Link local scans to their remote repositories

-When scanning local repositories, the links shown on Semgrep Cloud Platform's **Findings** page are not generated.
+When sending findings from local repositories to Semgrep Cloud Platform, the links shown on the **Findings** page are not generated.
 They may be missing, or they may not link to the correct file.
-This is because the scan was performed on your local code, not the remote repository.
+This is because the scan was performed on your local repository, not remote.

-You can optionally set up cross-linking between local and remote repositories to fix this issue.
+You can optionally set up cross-linking between local and remote repositories to create the correct hyperlinks.
 Set up environment variables through the CLI:

 1. Navigate to the root of your repo.
 2. Create the `SEMGREP_REPO_URL` variable, setting it to the URL you'd use to access your online repo: